HackBio-Genomics-One-B/Genomics-One-B/README.md

 ![62](https://user-images.githubusercontent.com/77963733/130159398-e5ae3a89-0118-4fa6-ac52-5135899eaf76.jpg)
 # 7️⃣ STEP 7 - VISUALIZATION
-Processed data in VCF format imported onto the galaxy platform and change the reference genome to Human hg38 for comparison
+Processed data in VCF format imported onto the galaxy platform and change the reference genome to Human hg38 for comparison<br/>
 ![igvimage](https://user-images.githubusercontent.com/77963733/130161840-b9f7bc0c-9b1f-4b9b-9983-78e467fc78a1.jpg)<br/>
 ## ➡️ 7.1 Visualising with VCF.IOBIO
 VCF.IOBIO link is also generated when the VCF dataset is uploaded that will give us the data on Varient types, Allele Frequency Spectrum and Base Changes.